 When it comes to “buzz” in the go-fast powerboat world, it’s tough to beat the annual Miami International Boat Show.
-But at the 2013 event, that word took on a whole new meaning with the introduction of the Cigarette AMG Electric Drive Top Gun.
+But at the 2013 event, that word took on a whole new meaning with the introduction of the Cigarette-Mercedes AMG E-Drive.
 The 38-footer is world’s first and likely fastest—at least when it’s ready for the water—high-performance offshore electric powerboat.

 For Cigarette Racing Team owner and chief executive officer Skip Braver, the boat is more than a successful collaboration between the top echelons of the custom go-fast boat and luxury sports car worlds.
 It is, at least to some degree, the shape of things to come.